TrafficGuard/sophia/README.md

 In a nutshell <em><b>nous</b></em> is an integrated platform for Node.js/TypeScript agentic and LLM applications.
 - A minimal, lightweight API for interacting with LLMS
-- Provides the simplest mechanisim for defining LLM/agent usable functions
+- Provides the simplest mechanism for defining LLM/agent usable functions
-    - Parses functions definitions directly from source code - no need to duplicate with Zod or other OpenAPI definitions.
+    - Parse functions definitions directly from source code - no need to duplicate with Zod or other OpenAPI definitions.
 - Autonomous agent runtime
     - Integrations to:
         - Local filesystem